noraracht/CONSULT/README.md

 ```
  ./main_map -i $INPUT_FASTA_FILE -o $DBNAME
 ```
 Replace "$DBNAME" above with your preferred database name.
 Reference library will be created in the same directory where script is ran.
-If this working directory already containes a database with the same name software will throw an exception.
+If this working directory already contains a database with the same name software will throw an exception.
 Existing library will not be overwritten and will be preserved.

 ### Query Search
 To query a set of sequences against reference use the CONSULT command: